 Omics analyses and integration requires extensive processing.
 MathIOmica and PyIOmica provide a user-friendly framework for handling downstream analysis and visualization.

 Professor Mias joined MSU in 2014, conducting research in Personalized Medicine and Individualized Wellness.
-He is currently Chief of the Division of Systems Biology (Organization of Life), at the Institute for Quantitative Health Science and Engineering (IQ Center), and an Assistant Professor of Biochemistry and Molecular Biology, an Adjunct Assistant Professor of Physics and Astronomy and of Pediatrics and Human Development.
+He is currently Chief of the Division of Systems Biology (Organization of Life), at the Institute for Quantitative Health Science and Engineering (IQ Center), and an Associate Professor of Biochemistry and Molecular Biology, an Adjunct Professor of Physics and Astronomy and of Pediatrics and Human Development.

 The current research of the G.Mias lab focuses on the analysis and integration of existing (and developing) -omics technologies, their application to monitoring individuals as they transition through various physiological states, and their implementation towards personalized health.
 Professor Mias’ received funding through an NIH Pathway To Independence Award (K99\&R00) from the National Human Genome Research Institute.
 He is interested in systems medicine and particularly focusing on future implementation of personalized/precision medicine and genetics.

 Prior to joining MSU, Professor Mias studied at Yale University, completing a combined BS/MS (magna cum laude with Distinction in Physics, 2001), MPhil (2003) and PhD in theoretical Physics (2007), while concentrating on statistical physics, quantum dynamics and critical phenomena.
 Following graduate school, he was a Lecturer/Assistant in Instruction at Yale University before joining the Laboratory of Dr. Michael Snyder as a Postdoctoral Scholar with the Department of Genetics at Stanford University.